chapel-lang/chapel/doc/rst/tools/chplcheck/chplcheck.rst

 Making Rules Ignorable
 ~~~~~~~~~~~~~~~~~~~~~~

-If a lint rule is ignorable, it should be marked as such.
-Ignorable rules
-automatically have a fixit associated with them which adds a
+The linter has a mechanism for marking a rule as supporting the ``@chplcheck.ignore`` attribute.
+When rules are marked as such, the linter will automatically
-``@chplcheck.ignore`` annotation to the node.
+provide a `fixit <#writing-fixits>`_ to apply the attribute.

 Ignorable basic rules should return ``BasicRuleResult`` with ``ignorable`` set
 to ``True`` rather than just a boolean.
 The ``BasicRuleResult`` constructor